 CONSENT TO THIS ASSIGNMENT WILL NOT DISCHARGE THE ASSIGNOR OF ITS OBLIGATIONS UNDER THE LEASE IN THE EVENT OF A BREACH BY THE ASSIGNEE, UNLESS THE ASSIGNOR LATER RETAKES POSSESSION OF THE PREMISES FROM THE ASSIGNEE.

-You don't want this.
-It means that you have gone to the trouble of assigning your lease but are still just as responsible for its obligations as you would be if you had sublet the space.
 If possible, you should make sure that your assignment agreement has a release clause instead of the above.
 Here is the release clause in our standard assignment agreement:

 In the event of default by the Assignee the Landlord will have full rights to commence all actions to recover possession of the Premises including commencement of eviction proceedings.
 This agreement will immediately become null and void.